-Concentration in Computer Forensic Investigation
+Criminal Justice with a Concentration in Computer Forensic Investigation (BA)

-Building on the general criminal justice core, this concentration involves study in computer crime, computer forensics, ethical hacking, computer crime scene investigation and criminal intelligence analysis.
+Students have the option to earn the Criminal Justice degree with a Computer Forensic Investigation concentration.
+Building on the general criminal justice core, this concentration involves study in computer crime, computer forensics, ethical hacking, computer crime scene investigation, and criminal intelligence analysis.